tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 The **Identity and Access Management (IAM) service** provides authentication and authorization for the AWS API.

 When you send a request to the AWS API, IAM verifies your identity and checks whether you are allowed to perform the action.
 IAM controls who (authentication) can do what (authorization) in your AWS account.
 For example, is the user allowed to launch a new virtual machine?

-The various components of IAM follow:
+- The various components of IAM follow:

-- An `IAM user` is used to authenticate people or workloads running outside of AWS.
+  * An `IAM user` is used to authenticate people or workloads running outside of AWS (cái này giống cái root account).
-- An `IAM group` is a collection of IAM users with the same permissions.
+  * An `IAM group` is a collection of IAM users with the same permissions.
-- An `IAM role` is used to authenticate **AWS resources**, for example, an EC2 instance.
+  * An `IAM role` is used to authenticate **AWS resources**, for example, an EC2 instance.
-- An `IAM identity policy` is used to define the permissions for a user, group, or role.
+  * An `IAM identity policy` is used to **define** the permissions for a user, group, or role.

-- **Roles** authenticate AWS entities such as EC2 instances.
+- **IAM Roles** authenticate AWS entities such as EC2 instances.
+Roles are attached to entities (EC2 instance, ECS container, Lambda function).
 - **IAM users** authenticate the people who manage AWS resources, for example, system administrators, DevOps engineers, or software developers.

+- IAM user & AWS account root user similarity:
+  * Both have a password (needed to log in to the AWS Management Console)
+  * Both Can have access keys (needed to send requests to the AWS API (e.g., for CLI or SDK)

 By default, users and roles **can’t do anything**.
 You have to create an identity policy stating what actions they’re allowed to perform.
 IAM users and IAM roles use **identity policies** for authorization.